Skip to main content

 Challenging the validity and merits of a decision

-Under the Environmental Planning & Assessment Act 1979 (EP&A Act), decisions on development applications (DAs) for State significant development are subject to review and appeal.
+Under the Environmental Planning & Assessment Act 1979 (EP&A Act), decisions on development applications (DAs) for state significant development (SSD) are subject to review and appeal.

 Judicial review